shinyquagsire23/monado/README.md

 See also [Status of DRM Leases][drm-lease] for more details on specific packages, versions, and commits.

+Due to the lack of a OpenGL extension: GL_EXT_memory_object_fd, only the AMD radeonsi driver and the proprietary NVIDIA driver will work for OpenGL OpenXR clients.
+This is due to a requirement of the Compositor.
+Support status of the extension can be found on the [mesamatrix website][mesamatrix-ext].

 Build process is similar to other CMake builds, so something like the following will build it.